SaschaWillems/VulkanJoltPhysics/README.md

 	}
 ```

-This way we don't need to recreated this buffer, unless we reach said max. no. of physics objects.
+This way we don't need to recreate this buffer, unless we reach said max. no. of physics objects.

 After running the physics simulation, relevant values are copied over to the buffer for the actual no. of physics objects: